 The Nightingale Housing project in Melbourne has captured the imagination since its inception in 2014.
 Founder, Jeremy Mcleoad, suggests an architecture of reduction, which provides moderation of these housing models.
-Using architecture as a catalyst to engage and generate interaction, Nightingale supports communication and community.
+Using architecture as a catalyst to engage and generate interaction, Nightingale housing supports communication and community with sustainable apartments.

 Jeremy also explains how they side-stepped the property developer control of design and put it back in the hands of architects.
 Through a triple bottom line approach – financial return, sustainable and liveable, Jeremy’s vision provides a universal design approach to the housing product.